sirv/slate/source/includes/api/methods/postFilesRename.md

 }
 ```

-Use this API method to rename (or move) a file or directory.
+Use this API method to rename (or move) a file or folder.

 ### Query string